nkorobkov/nkorobkov.github.io/projects/microglia.md

 ### Publications

-This software was used to produce results presented on several scientific conferences.
+This software was used to produce results presented at several scientific conferences.
 Here is the list of some publications:

 1. Glyavina M.M., Loginov P.A., Dudenkova V.V., Reunov D.G., Karpova A.O., Prodanets N.N., **Korobkov N.A.**, Zhuchenko M.A., Schelchkova N.A., Mukhina I.V.